stevkim/atelier/README.md

 # build the bundle.js -- this command will watch for changes as you code
 <code>npm run client-dev</code>

-# to star the server/see the front-end
+# to start the server/see the front-end
 <code>npm start</code>